 covering measures, alike the couple in Norfolk, who have created an astounding cacti and succulent garden.
 I came across the article when searching for large-scale ideas and was

 blown away by the vast array of exotic greenery (look at all the agaves!), as well as the fact that it's here in England.
-What a surreal escape, every time you step outside your door.
+What a surreal escape to see every time you step outside the door.

 The last few weeks of summer saw the final photos taken, after that the roots had had time to take hold.
 I don't want to focus on the fact that the planters no longer look like this.
 The